Shyft-to/ladybug-sdk/README.md

 accountStreamer.start()
 ```

-## Adding additional gRPC options
+## Client Configuration and Advanced Streaming Options

+This section details the optional configuration parameters and control mechanisms available for the `TransactionStreamer` and `AccountStreamer` classes in the _Ladybug SDK_.

+### Customizing gRPC Connection Options

-Users can add the following gRPC options to the `TransactionStreamer` and `AccountStreamer` class.
-These are optional parameters.
+You can pass an optional object containing standard gRPC channel arguments to the constructor of both the `TransactionStreamer` and `AccountStreamer` classes.
+These options allow for fine-tuning the connection behavior.

 ```javascript
 const txnStreamer = new TransactionStreamer(